The ARDC Nectar Cloud team is hosting a BinderHub Service.

 Go to the BinderHub homepage here, and click the login with AAF button (this is your University/Institutional login).

 Once you have logged in, you will see the page below.
-Add your GitHub repository link where it says GitHub, then you can click launch.
+Add your repository link where it says GitHub, then you can click launch.
 A progress bar will appear below the launch text fields.
+In this example we are launching a J

 Once the build is complete, you will be automatically taken to a homepage, where you notebook is listed, alongside any other files which were in your repository.
 You can then click your notebook file name to launch it.